MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 However, in ROWS frame mode as well as for all non-framed window functions (e.g., LAG/LEAD) we need to treat each element of a peer group separately.
 To make the output deterministic, we need to sort the rows inside a peer group by the entire row (as we do in all other sorting situations in Materialize).
 A straightforward way to achieve this would be to make all the components of the row part of the index of the prefix sum, but this is unfortunately impossible: First, [we will support only certain types in a prefix sum index](#ORDER-BY-types) (e.g., we don't support string), and second, recall that the bit length of the index is critical for the performance of prefix sum, so adding several more columns to it would be catastrophic for performance.

-The only option that I can see to partially solve this problem is to use a `reduce` to number the elements inside each peer group with 0, 1, 2, ...  before prefix sum, and add just this numbering column as an additional component to the prefix sum indexes.
-This has some sad issues:
+We could partially solve this problem by having a `reduce` number the elements inside each peer group with 0, 1, 2, ... before prefix sum, and adding just this numbering column as an additional component to the prefix sum indexes.
+But this has some sad issues:
 - It makes the bit length longer, affecting performance.
 - It adds identical bit patterns at the ends of indexes if (most) peer groups have actually just 1 element.
-This is particularly bad for performance, as explained in ...
-TODO
+This is particularly bad for performance, as explained [here](#Performance-and-optimizations).
-- The biggest problem is that this handles only small peer groups, since ...
-TODO Even though, it might be ok in many cases to assume that peer groups are small (this should hold much more commonly than the assumption of the current window function implementation, which is that _window partitions_ are small), this still hurts the generality of the whole prefix sum approach.
+- The biggest problem is that this handles only small peer groups, since it's not incremental inside peer groups, i.e., it recomputes the numbering for an entire pee group when any  group element changes.
+  Even though, it might be ok in many cases to assume that peer groups are small (this should hold much more commonly than the assumption of the current window function implementation, which is that _window partitions_ are small), this still hurts the generality of the whole prefix sum approach.
 (Note that there is one common situation where peer groups are large: if there is no ORDER BY in the OVER clause.
 However, this particular case is not a big problem, since we are planning to handle these cases by transforming away the window function to a grouped aggregation + a join, instead of using prefix sum.)

+There is a complicated way to somewhat mitigate this problem, see [here](#Special-rendering-for-the-first-and-last-peer-group).

 ### ORDER BY types